discipl/waardepapieren/README.md

 Optionally IPv8 attestation can be used in extend with Ephemeral.
 This is done as follows:

 1. Create (or edit) the config files that are used by the application.
 These are located in `clerk-frontend/public` and `waardepapieren-service/configuration`.
 Set the `ENABLE_IPV8_ATTESTATION` to `true`
-2. Run `docker-compose -f docker-compose-travis.yml -f docker-compose-ipv8.yml up`
+2. Run `docker-compose -f docker-compose-travis.yml -f docker-compose-ipv8.yml up --build`

+The `docker-compose-ipv8.yml` can be ran as a stand-alone application.
+However, it depends on the existence of the `waardepapieren` network.
+Run the complete application once as described  above to create the network.

 # Running validator
 The validator app is made with [Expo](https://expo.io/), which is a free and open-source react-native framework for mobile development. to run this on a mobile device, the expo-cli tool is required. to install this, run: